 New tables will be added for Blocking Queries and Deadlocks, though the old tables will remain in place to support existing functionality.

 There will be a significant modification to the grooming job, which will need to groom both the existing QueryMonitor table and the accumulated new tables.
 A second aggregation job will be added to move data into the aggregation tables: if during implementation this proves to be overkill the job may instead be added to the existing grooming job, but the plan is for them to be separate.

+The stored procedure that returns data to the Query Monitor view will be expected to provide the correct columns for signature versus statement mode and also provide a reason if no data is found.
+The procedure will detect whether the upgrade is in progress or whether the Query Monitor is currently disabled.

+The upgrade will need some sort of limiter to prevent performance problems.

 Reports